Front-end checkout displays drive impulse buying

-By the time a shopper arrives at the checkout counter the number of choices about what to buy (and what not to buy) has drained his self-control.
-Then he typically has a general feeling of relief: he has finalized his shopping.
-Shoppers can be stood for several minutes, waiting to pay.
-Because he may make a last spontaneous purchase, tempting titbits that rarely make it into the grocery list are set up here in an "aisle of temptation", as we heard it referred to once — a display of small, affordable items, such as chewing gum, mint, chocolate, pocket confectionery, magazines and soft drinks spark an immediate need and desire for fulfilment when clients see them, even if they weren’t looking for them.
+Because he may make a last spontaneous purchase, tempting titbits that rarely make it into the grocery list are set up here in the aisle of temptation — a display of small, affordable items, such as chewing gum, mint, chocolate, pocket confectionery, magazines and soft drinks spark an immediate need and desire for fulfilment when clients see them, even if he weren’t looking for them.

 Before you move on